 Make sure the scope you intend to buy will work on your gun.
 You don’t want to buy something that will not.
 Of course, you can send it back but who wants to go through that trouble?

 You also need to look the distance the scope provides.
 This is where higher generation scopes come into play offering greater vision at long distances.
 A good example is generation three which offer excellent vision up to 300 yards.
 This cannot be compared to generation one that offers vision up to 75 yards.
 The choice eventually comes down to your hunting needs.

 You can go with generation one when hunting big game at shorter distances.
 However, when you need to shoot at long ranges during the night, generation three is the best giving you excellent vision and a precise dead center.

 Cost is another consideration but one you don’t want to factor if you’re an avid night hunter.
 Most people prefer scopes in the range of 100-200 dollars.
 However, the generation three scopes can go as high as 1000 dollars.
 If you want the best night vision scope, then you will definitely spend much more.

 These are the main things you need to consider when buying night vision scope.
 There are a few minor things you also need to check like accessories, but this also adds the cost.
-For some who looking for the best night vision scope, this ultimate night vision scope guide from Eric Patton has you covered.
+For some who looking for the best night vision scope, this ultimate guide from Eric Jezierski has you covered.
 Overall, you just need to ensure the night vision scope selected works for you.